ColsonZhang/EE219-ICS/projects/lab2/README.md

 ```
 ./run_test
 ```
-There are 20 testcases given in `test/testcase.txt`, you can add your own cases to it.
+20 test cases are given in `test/testcase.txt`, you can add your own cases to it.

-The result are saved in file `test/test_result.txt`.
+Test results (pass or filed) are saved in file `test/test_result.txt`.

 ## Grading